getsentry/sentry-docs/src/collections/_documentation/guides/migration/index.md

 sidebar_order: 6
 ---

-Sentry offers a hosted cloud solution in addition to an open-source one, both are functionally the same.
+Sentry offers a hosted cloud solution in addition to an open-source solution, both are functionally the same.
 Despite open-source being a core value for us at Sentry, it isn't necessarily recommended for everyone.
-As Sentry evolves, many customers are finding out that hosting Sentry on-premise can quickly become expensive to maintain, scale, and support, making our SaaS product, the better and less costly option.
+As Sentry evolves, many customers are finding that hosting Sentry on-premise can quickly become expensive to maintain, scale, and support, making our SaaS product, the better and less costly option.

 For additional reading on considering SaaS, take a look at: